nodecross/nodex-docs/source/unid_edge/index.md

 ## OTA Update

 The system software supports updates from authorized remote servers.
 Integrity and authenticity are checked prior to execution and installation of the new image: The new firmware image (ECDSA signed) is downloaded from the authorized remote server.
 The decryption (AES-GCM) and signature verification (using the corresponding public key obtained from the remote server through a DID resolver) is then conducted in RoT secure storage.
 After validation of integrity and authenticity of the firmware image, the executable code can be stored in Slot1 of the bootloader (being Slot0 the active firmware) and flagged for update.
 At the next boot, the bootloader verifies the update and executes the update by swapping Slot0 and Slot1.
 The scope of the software system is to provide the validated executable code or the corresponding public key to the bootloader.
-The device obtains the corresponding DID Document (including public key) from the DID resolver using the authorized remote server’s DID.
+The device obtains the corresponding DID Document (including public key) from the DID resolver using the authorized remote server's DID.
 The DID resolver receives the did_suffix (did:method:did_suffix) and gets the DID Document from the mongoDB of the DID resolver with did_suffix and returns it to the device.
 The data in mongoDB is a conflict-free replicated data type (CRDT) and the data integrity is ensured by the sidetree protocol which is a blockchain-agnostic 2nd layer protocol.

 ### Logging